metalivedev/dotclouddocs/public/0.9/guides/backups.rst

 -----------------

-After you've completed all the steps in this Guide, you should practice restoring the backup to a sandbox application.
+After you've completed all the steps in this Guide, you should practice restoring the backup to another copy of your application.
 For an example with MySQL, please see the :doc:`MySQL Import tutorial. </tutorials/more/mysqlimport>`